maruthan64/ansible-container-lab/README.md

 ```
 docker-compose up --build --force-recreate -d
 ```
-Or if you decide to finish playing, clean up.
+Or if you decide to stop playing, clean up after yourself```
 ```
 docker-compose down
 ```